1414C/jiffy/README.md

 ## What gets generated?

-Running the Rocket generator creates a set of files that comprise a basic working application.
+Running the Jiffy generator creates a set of files that comprise a basic working application.
 Incoming requests are handled by a mux, which validates / authenticates the request, and then matches it to a route.
 The selected route passes the request to a controller specific to the entity-type, where the incoming information is mapped into a go struct matching the entity declaration.
 The controller then calls the appropriate model function for the http operation and entity-type combination, passing it the entity structure.
 The model handler passes the entity struct through a member-field validation layer, and then to the model's interface to the underlying sqac ORM.
 The database request is handled by the ORM, and then the response is passed from the model back to the controller where it is packaged as a JSON payload and sent back to the caller in the response-writer's body.

 There are more elegant ways to express certain aspects of the generated application.
 The coding style has been deliberately kept as simple and straight-forward as possible in order to facilitate easier understanding and adjustment of the generated code.
 <br/>